xKDR/Survey.jl/README.md

  Time  (mean ± σ):   58.090 μs ± 125.671 μs  ┊ GC (mean ± σ):  4.36% ±  2.00%
  ```

-**The median time is about 198 times lower in Julia as compared to R.**
+The julia code is about 198 times faster than R.

-### We increase the complexity to grouby two variables and then perform the same operations.
+We increase the complexity to grouby two variables and then perform the same operations.

 **R**